H3ndrik-Jan/arduino-9292-library/README.md

           "realtimeText": null
         },

 Note that not all variables are available in the _9292GetDepartureInfo function (yet)!
 Allthough you can all all functions with their corresponding numbers, the variables with an ! will not always give sensible information!

 This function expects the input data in a string, and next the datatype (e.g. time, destinationName etc) in an integer, and finally the listPosition (first coming train, or 5 trains ahead?) in an integer .
 It then returns a string with the data you asked for.

+REFERENCE LIST:
 		time = 0
 		destinationName = 1
 		!viaNames = 2